 - 1. Consider now a two-dimensional triangular lattice.
 The lattice is divided in triangular plaquettes, as shown in the figure.
-Group together the three sites belonging to each plaquette and find p'. - 2.
+Group together the three sites belonging to each plaquette and find p' in such a way that the plaquette supports the percolating cluster. - 2.
 What are the fixed points of the recursion relation?
 Which of them is stable and which of them is unstable? - 3.
 Show that the lattice made by the triangular plaquettes is still a triangular lattice (but rotated by $\pi/6$ with respect to the original lattice) with a renormalized lattice constant.
-Find b and $\nu$ .
+Find b and ν .